Free Markets Inequality and the Circular Flow

 • Enterprise → profit

 Sounds fair enough.
 But the problem?
-Not everyone has equal access to these factors.
+Not everyone has equal access to these factors of production.

 • Income = regular flow (like a salary or freelance payments)